Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_devops_in_snowflake/getting_started_with_devops_in_snowflake.md

 Here, we only use a fraction of its capabilities.
 We use it to first refresh the Git repository’s contents in Snowflake to then execute the parametrized deployment script `deploy_parametrized_pipeline.sql`.

 <!-- ------------------------ -->
-## Teardown
+## Cleanup

 Duration: 1

-Once you're finished with the Quickstart and want to clean things up, you can drop all the objects you created by running the teardown script.
-Open `steps/08_teardown.sql` in the VS Code extension and run all command using the "Execute All Statements" button in the upper right corner of the editor window.
+Once you're finished with the Quickstart and want to clean things up, you can drop all the objects you created by running the cleanup script.
+Open `steps/08_cleanup.sql` in the VS Code extension and run all command using the "Execute All Statements" button in the upper right corner of the editor window.

 <!-- ------------------------ -->
 ## Conclusion And Resources

 Duration: 2

 Wow, we have covered a lot of ground during this Quickstart!
 Not only can you now skip this year’s vacation planning, but you have also learned how to manage a data pipeline with DevOps practices.
-We followed the Infrastructure as Code principle and learned how to use Snowflake’s native version control mechanism in combination with declarative Create-or-Alters, making database change management much less error-prone and less painful.
-With the help of SnowflakeCLI and Jinja templating will can test our changes before automatically rolling them out to production with the help of a CI/CD pipeline.
+You followed the Infrastructure as Code principle and used Snowflake’s version control capabilities in combination with declarative Create-or-Alters to make database change management much less error-prone and less painful.
+With the help of SnowflakeCLI and Jinja templating you verified your changes in a test environment before automatically rolling them out to production with the help of a CI/CD pipeline.

 But we've really only just scratched the surface of what's possible with Snowflake DevOps.
-Hopefully you now have the building blocks, and examples, you need to get started integrating DevOps best practices into your own data engineering pipelines.
+You now have the building blocks, and examples, you need to get started integrating DevOps best practices into your own data engineering pipelines.
 So, what will you DevOps-ify first?

-### What we have covered
+### What You Learned

-We've covered a ton in this Quickstart, and here are the highlights:
+You have learned a ton in this guide.
+Here are the highlights:

-- Native Git Integration
-- Declarative Database Change Management
+- How to connect Snowflake to Git with the native Git integration
+- How to simplify database change management with declarative Create-or-Alters
-- Parametrization of SQL scripts with Jinja templating
+- How to verify your changes in a test environment with Jinja templating
-- GitHub Actions (CI/CD) integration
-- Snowflake’s Visual Studio Code extension
+- How to use Snowflake’s Visual Studio Code extension
-- SnowflakeCLI tool
-- Data Sharing/Marketplace (instead of ETL)
+- How to build CI/CD pipelines with SnowflakeCLI and GitHub Actions
+- How to gain access to the powerful data on Snowflake's Marketplace
-- LLM interference with Snowflake Cortex
+- How to enhance your data with Snowflake Cortex LLM functions

-### Related resources
+### Related Resources

 - [Source Code on GitHub](https://github.com/Snowflake-Labs/sfguide-getting-started-with-devops-in-snowflake)
 - [DevOps in Snowflake: How Git and Database Change Management enable a file-based object lifecycle](https://medium.com/snowflake/devops-in-snowflake-how-git-and-database-change-management-enable-a-file-based-object-lifecycle-1f61a0d5257c)